 - Grips - Golf Pride Z-Grip Cord (3 extra wraps)

 The clubs in my bag are fairly straight-forward.
 Anyone with some club making experience will realize that much of the information above is merely customization.
 All of these specs have happened over the course of several years and certainly could not have occurred overnight.
 For example, it took me 3 years of switching between different grips and grip sizes before I settled in on the Z-Grips with 3 extra tape wraps (just shy of midsize).
 Additionally, I spent a good deal of time experimenting with the lofts and bounces of my wedges before I found a combination that offered both reliability from a multitude of lies AND good gaps between my distances.

 The point is, finding a good set of golf clubs takes TIME, and there is no substitute for this.
 Even the professionals who have the luxury of custom fitting at the highest level still tinker around with different combinations and setups in attempts to improve their performance.

-Range-Finder – I am currently using a Bushnell Tour V3, but quite honestly, I preferred the never-ending battery life of the Leupold RX-650 that I lost a year ago (oh and it’s small and cheap!).
-Investing in a range-finder is a must, because not only does it speed up play, but it also improves your distance control by always giving you an exact yardage.
+- Range-Finder - I am currently using a Bushnell Tour V4, but quite honestly, I preferred the never-ending battery life of the Leupold GX-3 that I lost a few years ago.
+Investing in a range-finder is a must, because not only does it speed up play, but it also improves your distance control by always giving you exact yardage.
 Whatever you decide on, definitely go with a laser range-finder rather than a GPS range-finder.